Cook4986/SAEF_OCR/README.md

 # SAEF_OCR
-Handwriting transcriptions (HTR) throughput automation, for processing and accessing the contents of handwritten documents in "Enhancing Slavery, Abolition, Emancipation, and Freedom: Primary Sources from Houghton Library for Deeper Research" grant and preparing them for deposit in [Dataverse](https://dataverse.harvard.edu/).
+Handwriting transcriptions (HTR) throughput automation, for processing and accessing the contents of handwritten documents associated with the "Enhancing Slavery, Abolition, Emancipation, and Freedom: Primary Sources from Houghton Library for Deeper Research" grantand preparing them for deposit in [Dataverse](https://dataverse.harvard.edu/).

 ## Background
 ### About the grant
-This notebook represents the lifecycle of the OCR (Optical Character Recognition) component of Houghton Library’s Slavery, Abolition, Emancipation, and Freedom: Primary Sources from Houghton Library (SAEF) project.
+This notebook represents the internal (to Harvard Library) lifecycle of the OCR (Optical Character Recognition) component of Houghton Library’s ["Enhancing Slavery, Abolition, Emancipation, and Freedom: Primary Sources from Houghton Library (SAEF) project"(https://wiki.harvard.edu/confluence/display/HoughtonTechnicalServices/FY+21+Digital+Project+-+Slavery%2C+Abolition%2C+Emancipation%2C+and+Freedom%3A+Primary+Sources+from+Houghton+Library).
 Regarding the grant itself, PI Dorothy Berry had this to say:

 *"In the Summer of 2020 Houghton Library committed to focusing our project digitization for the upcoming year on a curated set of 2000+ rare and unique materials illustrating African American history from the 18th century through the turn of the 20th century.
 The project, in process with an internal Houghton team and colleagues in Imaging Services, is planned to culminate with two primary deliverables besides hundreds of newly cataloged and digitized primary sources: a DublinCore based dataset on the digitized records available through DataVerse, and an easy to access curated CURIOsity site.
 The project is guided by a trifecta of Harvard Library Values; Seek collaboration, Embrace diverse perspectives, Champion access".*